dengxian-xreal/xreal.github.io/docs/13_Miscellaneous/1_NRSDK Coordinate Systems.md

 ### NRSDK Coordinate Systems

-This document describes the coordinate systems of the Xreal Glass used in the NRSDK for Unity.
+This document describes the coordinate systems of the XREAL Glass used in the NRSDK for Unity.
 It also describes the corresponding interfaces for getting extrinsics between the glass components, camera image data, and camera intrinsics, as well as conversion to other definition of coordinate systems.Note that this document is applicable to the NRSDK for Unity only, and does not apply to other types of NRSDK.

 ## Unity-based Coordinate Systems